- 1949-1988, predominant 1959-1979 (Creation)

 Scope and content

 Collection consists of electronic music compositions created at the University of Toronto Electronic Music Studio (UTEMS) and copies of tapes made at other electronic music studios around the world.
-The collection includes the two original card-catalogue indices for the tape collection, organized by tape number and by composer, and accompanying research materials and manuals used in the studio.
+The collection includes the two original card-catalogue indices for the tape collection, organized by tape number and by composer, and accompanying reports and manuals used in the studio.

 Appraisal, destruction and scheduling